 In addition to the Center for Academic Planning and Student Success, the College has a faculty advising system.
-Most students who have formally enrolled in a degree program and have taken the placement test are required to have academic advising.
-First semester and readmitted degree and full time non-degree students must meet with an assigned counselor or faculty advisor prior to registering for the following semester.
+Students who have formally enrolled in a degree program are required to have academic advising.
+First semester students must meet with an assigned counselor, advisor or faculty advisor prior to registering for the following semester.